 So cute on a side table with some Christmas decorations.

 It is just the right size for a kitchen counter and a small table top tree.
+If you’d like your project larger than 21-inches point to point, simply add more rings in various widths.
+You’ll need three to four WOF strips per ring outside the dimensions given.

 A fast start to your holiday projects, and it could easily translate to other color schemes too, blue and silver, green and gold, or whatever you like!
 Happy Holiday Sewing!